mitch-b/ai-toolkit/README.md

 ## 🧹 Code Formatting and Linting

-Install the codespell, lint, and typing dependencies to lint and format your code:
+Install the `codespell`, `lint`, and typing dependencies to lint and format your code:

 ```bash
 poetry install --with codespell,lint,typing